 Interested in exploring colour within the work, as well as integrating a new medium, I experimented with projecting a slideshow of digitally edited photographs of the moths onto the work.
 Recording a video of the slideshow of images projected onto the work.
 How the slideshow of images moved in a circular pattern around the work caught my eye, echoing the flight patterns of moths around lights.

 Moths play an important role in our ecosystem and add so much beauty to our environment.
-Through my work I want to bring focus to these amazing insects.
-Like Tommy Early, retaining our untouched farmlands, grasslands, and woodlands, using less pesticides and allowing the growth of a diverse range of flora are we can protect our moth population."
+Through my work, I want to bring focus to these amazing insects.
+Like Tommy Early, retaining our untouched farmlands, grasslands, and woodlands, using less pesticides and allowing the growth of a diverse range of flora is we can protect our moth population."